Regexp introduction

 => false

-Similar to double quoted string literals, you can use interpolation and escape sequences in a regexp literal.
+Similar to double quoted string literals, you can use interpolation and escape sequences within a regexp literal.
 See ruby-doc: Strings for syntax details on string escape sequences.
-Regexp literals have their own special escapes, which will be discussed in Escape sequences section.
+Regexp literals have their own special escapes, which will be discussed in the Escape sequences section.

 >> "cat\tdog".match?(/\t/)